nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2. Choose `External Configuration File` under `Type`
 3. Enter an arbitrary configuration name e.g. taskboss
 4. Import checkstyle configuration file found at `config/checkstyle/checkstyle.xml`
-5. Click OK once, go to the `Main` tab, use the newly imported check configuration.
+5. Click `OK` once, go to the `Main` tab, and use the newly imported check configuration
-6. Tick and select `files from packages`, click `Change...`, and select the `resources` package
+6. Tick `files from packages`, click `Change...`, and select the `resources` package
-7. Click OK twice.
-Rebuild project if prompted
+7. Click `OK` twice, and rebuild project if prompted

-> Note to click on the `files from packages` text after ticking in order to enable the `Change...` button
+> Note: click on the `files from packages` text after ticking in order to enable the `Change...` button.

 ### 1.4.
 Troubleshooting project setup

 **Problem: Eclipse reports compile errors after new commits are pulled from Git**

-* Reason: Eclipse fails to recognize new files that appeared due to the Git pull.
+* Reason: Eclipse fails to recognize new files that appeared due to the Git pull
-* Solution: Refresh the project in Eclipse:<br>
-  Right click on the project (in Eclipse package explorer), choose `Gradle` -> `Refresh Gradle Project`.
+* Solution: Right click on the project (in Eclipse package explorer), choose `Gradle` -> `Refresh Gradle Project`

 **Problem: Eclipse reports some required libraries missing**

-* Reason: Required libraries may not have been downloaded during the project import.
+* Reason: Required libraries may not have been downloaded during the project import
-* Solution: [Run tests using Gradle](UsingGradle.md) once (to refresh the libraries).
+* Solution: [Run tests using Gradle](UsingGradle.md) once (to refresh the libraries)

 ## Target Users

-Our target users (eg. `Jim`) are people who:
+Our target users (eg. *Jim*) are people who:
-* usually work alone on their personal or office computer
+* Usually work alone on their personal or office computer
-* do not share their computer with others
+* Do not share their computer with others
-* prefer a command-line approach over a mouse-clicking approach
+* Prefer a command-line approach over a mouse-clicking approach
-* would like to have an organized set up of tasks to categorize, sort, and prioritise them for ease of task management
+* Would like to have an organized set up of tasks to categorize, sort, and prioritize them for ease of task management

 ## Design